 Clarification for Developments.
 For the definition of Development, Ordinance, § 1-1-104(16), the term “closely grouped” will mean those parcels with boundaries that are physically connected by edge to edge, corner to corner, or edge to corner.
 Separations of boundaries resulting from rights of way will be considered on a case-by-case basis by the OE.

 Additional Well Fee for Development Domestic Allowances.
-Each Well beyond one for a Development Domestic Allowance has an additional application filing fee, as set forth on Form 6DWF and in WP&P 10-102.
+Each Well beyond one for a Development Domestic Allowance has an additional application filing fee, t

 Measurement Devices.